kmalakoff/knockback-navigators/README.md

 view_model.activate(el);
 ```

-# Not Using Knockback.js or Knockout.js
+# Not Using Knockback.js nor Knockout.js
 If you do not use Knockback.js or Knockout.js, you may want to provide custom memory management hooks instead of these defaults:

 ```